-Want to know a secret?
 Those perfect smiles shown off by celebrities on the red carpet during award season are not always natural.
-Many have undergone various cosmetic and restorative treatments to fix imperfections, from bite issues and misshapen teeth to discoloration and gaps between teeth.
-Here is another secret…celebrities are not the only ones who can achieve a perfect smile.
-And what is the cost to my teeth?
-Will veneers ruin my teeth?
-If your dentist has been trained in doing no-prep veneers.
+Many have had various cosmetic and restorative treatments to fix smile issues such as misshapen teeth, stains, and gaps between teeth.
+Here is another secret, celebrities are not the only ones who can achieve a perfect smile.
+Now anybody can have a significant upgrade in their smile.
+When considering this cosmetic option, many patients ask “will veneers ruin my teeth”?
+If your dentist has been trained in doing no-prep dental veneers.

 Those same treatments, such as teeth whitening, dental bonding, and porcelain veneers are available at your local dentist.
-No prep porcelain veneers are a fast way to drastically improve the appearance of your smile, with minimal damage to your existing teeth.
-Dr. James Fondriest of Lake Forest Dental Arts in Lake Forest, IL can give you a celebrity smile with the application of porcelain veneers or other cosmetic and restorative dental procedures.
+No prep porcelain veneers are a fast way to dramatically improve the appearance of your smile, with minimal damage to your existing teeth.
+Dr. James Fondriest can give you a celebrity smile with porcelain veneers or other cosmetic and restorative dental procedures.
+In the distant past, only women were seeking cosmetic treatments but today, men are asking for veneers just as much.

 What are Traditional Porcelain Veneers?